KevinKaul/KevinKaul.github.io/content/datadict/other.md

 weight: 3
 ---

-# Other parameters

 ## Character/phrase/phoneme type

-The `type` field in the returned result of the evaluation indicates the word (word/phoneme) type, and the values are as follows:
+> The `type` field in the returned result of the evaluation indicates the word (word/phoneme) type, and the values are as follows:

 - **normal**：normal
 - **insert**：repeated read